priyankabojja2000/Business_Insights_360/README.md

     **1.** Developed comprehensive reports on market performance by region and product, including detailed unit economics to provide a nuanced understanding of market dynamics.

     **2.** Unearthed key market trends and established a robust system for tracking KPIs, enabling proactive management and strategic adjustments based on performance insights.
+## Products View:

+- **Objectives:**

+    **1.** Optimize product performance analysis by evaluating key metrics such as revenue, profitability, and growth trends to identify high-performing and underperforming products.

+    **2.** Enable data-driven decision-making by providing insights into product sales, customer preferences, and market trends, helping stakeholders refine product strategies.
+- **Key Achievements:**

+    **1.** Developed an interactive product performance dashboard to track revenue, gross margin, and YoY growth, offering clear visibility into product success and market positioning.

+    **2.** Implemented an in-depth analysis of top 5 and bottom 5 products across key markets based on GM% growth, along with post-discount % trends to support pricing and profitability strategies.

+    **3.** Integrated detailed product segmentation views, including performance by category, region, and customer base, allowing for targeted strategic decisions.

 ## Conclusion: